gcastill0/project-04-syslog/syslog-ng/optimization.md

 ## Important Notes

-- These settings apply **globally** to the host — not just to the Docker container or syslog service.
+- These settings apply **globally** to the host.
 All UDP traffic on the host benefits from the larger buffers.
 - If the host also runs a local syslog daemon (e.g. `rsyslog` for OS logging), it will benefit from these settings too — this is harmless.
 - UDP has **no flow control**.
 If the receive buffer fills before the kernel can